Who is Songanddancegirl?

 Her work has been published in Quadrant, a unique psychoanalytic journal in

-Manhattan, whose editors are risk takers in terms of presenting case material in
+NYC, whose editors are risk takers in terms of presenting case material in

 artistically compelling ways.
 As well as in, Influency Salon: Engaging Conversations